Yang-Mills model for centrally extended 2d gravity

 30pt

 {\leftskip=30pt\rightskip=30pt

 A Yang-Mills theory linear in the scalar curvature for 2d gravity with symmetry generated by the semidirect product formed with the Lie derivative of the algebra of diffeomorphisms with the two-dimensional Abelian algebra is formulated.
 As compared with dilaton models, the r\^ole of the dilaton is played by the dual field strength of a $U(1)$ gauge field.
 All vacuum solutions are found.
-They have constant scalar curvature and constant dual field strength.
+They are either black holes or have constant scalar curvature.
+Those with constant scalar curvature have constant dual field strength.
 In particular, solutions with vanishing cosmological constant but nonzero scalar curvature exist.
 In the conformal-Lorenz gauge, the model has a CFT interpretation whose residual symmetry combines holomorphic diffeomorphisms with a subclass of $U(1)$ gauge transformations while preserving $\textnormal{dS}_2$ and $\textnormal{AdS}_2$ boundary conditions.
-This is the same symmetry as in the Jackiw-Teitelboim-Maxwell considered by Hartman and Strominger.
+This is the same symmetry as in Jackiw-Teitelboim-Maxwell gravity considered by Hartman and Strominger.
 It is argued that this is the only nontrivial Yang-Mills model linear in the scalar curvature that exists for real Lie algebras of dimension four.\\[5pt]

 {\sc keywords:} 2d gravity, Abelian gauge field, dS/AdS boundary, CFT interpretation.

 }

 35pt